About The Ray Guy Award

-The Ray Guy Award – named for football’s premier punter – honors the nation’s best collegiate punter.
+The Ray Guy Award - named for football's premier punter - honors the nation's best collegiate punter.
 The Augusta Sports Council created the award in 2000.
-Along with awards such as the Heisman Trophy and the Doak Walker Award, the Ray Guy Award honors one of the most important members of any football team.
+Along with awards such as the Heisman Trophy and the Doak Walker Award, the Ray Guy Award honors an important member of any football team.
 The ASC presents the award live each year on The Home Depot College Football Awards broadcast on ESPN from Atlanta, Georgia.

 About Ray Guy

-A native of Thomson, Georgia, Ray Guy lettered in both baseball and football at Southern Mississippi, but his football exploits are legendary.
-In his first collegiate game, Guy booted a 77 yard punt - one of three times in his career that he had kicks of over 70 yards.
-His career average over three varsity seasons was 44.7 yards, including the 1972 season when he averaged 46.2 yards per kick and was a unanimous choice for All American.
+A native of Thomson, Ga., Ray Guy lettered in both baseball and football at Southern Mississippi, but his football exploits are legendary.
+In his first collegiate game, Guy booted a 77 yard punt - one of three times in his career that he had kicks over 70 yards.
+His career average over three varsity seasons was 44.7 yards, including the 1972 season when he averaged 46.2 yards/kick and was a unanimous choice for All American.
 He capped his college career with a punt that went a whopping 93 yards.

 In 1973, Guy became the first pure punter ever drafted in the first round of the NFL draft.
 In 14 years with the Oakland Raiders, Guy was an integral weapon in propelling the Raiders to three Super Bowl titles and appeared in seven Pro Bowls.

 In 2004, Ray Guy was inducted into the College Football Hall of Fame, becoming the first punter to achieve the honor.
-In Augusta of 2014, he was inducted in the Pro Football Hall of Fame.
+In August of 2014, he was inducted into the Pro Football Hall of Fame.

 All-Time Award Recipients